hseabolt/tautyping/README.md

 ## Credits

-nf-core/tautyping was originally written by mhseabolt.
+nf-core/tautyping was originally written by hseabolt.

 We thank the following people for their extensive assistance in the development of this pipeline: